luqmansungkar/slate/source/includes/_disbursement.md

 Authorization: Basic [your encoded big flip secret key]
 ```

 This endpoint will return the list of available country code along with it's name.
-The country name will be in Indonesian.
+The country name will be in English.

 ### Request